tobilobasalawu/Projects/README.md

 - [Rock-Paper-Scissors game (Python)](https://github.com/tobilobasalawu/mini_python_programs/blob/main/Rock-Paper-Scissors%20game.py):
     In this project, I created a text-based rock-paper-scissors game using Python.
 It allows users to okay play against the computer by choosing their move, and the program randomly selects the computer's move.

+### PS: Other Noteworthy Projects
+I've also worked on several other projects that remain private, where I applied my skills in areas like software development, AI, and web applications.